mrsoltys/GEEN1400/Lots of LEDs/ReadMe.md

 LEDs in Series
 --------------

 One of the easiest ways to get lots of LEDs is to wire them in series.
-Becasue your Arduino outputs *5V*, you'll be limited by the _voltage drop_ across each LED.
+Becasue your Arduino outputs **5V**, you'll be limited by the _voltage drop_ across each LED.
 Most LEDs will have a _Forward Voltage Drop_ somewhere between 1.8V and 2.2V.
 This means that 2 LEDs will require ~4V to run, and 3 LEDs will require ~6V (More than your 5V Arduino can supply).
 So for each 5V output pin, you can run 2 LEDs in series.

 <img src="https://github.com/mrsoltys/GEEN1400/blob/master/Lots%20of%20LEDs/Series1.png?raw=true" width="400">

-You could use an external 9V power supply, which would get you up to about 4 LEDs, but we want more LEDs...
+You could use an external 9V power supply, which would get you up to about 4 LEDs, but that's still not _a lot_ of LEDs...

 <img src="https://github.com/mrsoltys/GEEN1400/blob/master/Lots%20of%20LEDs/Series2.png?raw=true" width="400">